 - Loud, continuous roar or rumble, which doesn't fade in a few seconds like thunder.

 - At night, look for small, bright, blue-green to white flashes at ground level (as opposed to silvery lightning up in the clouds).
 These lights are power lines being snapped by very strong wind, maybe a tornado.

 WHERE SHOULD I GO?

-If in a mobile home, remember mobile homes are particularly vulnerable.
-A mobile home can overturn very easily even if precautions have been taken to tie down the unit.
+IN A MOBILE HOME, remember mobile homes are particularly vulnerable.
+A mobile home can overturn very easily and be blown apart, even if precautions have been taken to tie down the unit.
+The key is to prepare BEFORE the warning is issued.
+Have a place to go before the weather turns severe.
 When a tornado warning is issued, get out of the mobile home quickly, take shelter in a building with a strong foundation.
-If shelter is not available, lie in a ditch or low-lying area between the tornado and mobile home.
+In the worse case scenario where shelter is not available, lie in a ditch or low-lying area between the tornado and mobile home.